BY SIGNING THE INITIATIVE PETITION YOU HELPED TO:

 Your community park could be destroyed next

-Sign the Initiative to send a message - respect your community plan and preserve your local parks!
+By signing the Initiative you sent a message - respect your community plan and preserve your local parks!

 SAVE 50 Years of golf stewardship

-For 50 years the San Geronimo Golf Course has been proudly open to the public.
+For 50 years the San Geronimo Golf Course had been proudly open to the public.

-San Geronimo Golf Course is known as the 'working people‘s' course because green fees are affordable and it welcomes everyone – no membership or initiation is required.
+San Geronimo Golf Course was known as the 'working people‘s' course because green fees were affordable and it welcomes everyone – no membership or initiation was required.

-Women’s groups enjoy, play, and excel in the short game.
+Women’s groups enjoyed, played, and excelled in the short game.

-Youth groups are familiar faces on the course too - they enjoy heavily discounted fees or, in some cases, no fees at all.
+Youth groups were familiar faces on the course too - they enjoyed heavily discounted fees or, in some cases, no fees at all.

-The clubhouse restaurant hosts many nonprofit community events and family gatherings.
-All members of the public are welcome.
+The clubhouse restaurant hosted many nonprofit community events and family gatherings.
+All members of the public were welcome.

-And in community spirit, even dogs are welcome with their owners.
+And in community spirit, even dogs were welcome with their owners.

 From 2010 to 2016 the San Geronimo Golf Course paid for itself, averaging $450,000 net annual operating income.
 And, in the same period, it received no ‘hand-outs’ from local, state or government grants.